How is fault determined in a car accident?

 Georgia car accident laws establish legal requirements that must be satisfied in order to determine fault in an automobile, truck or motorcycle crash.
 The satisfaction of these legal requirements depends on the specific facts surrounding a particular motor vehicle accident.
+How fault is determined in a car accident relies on many elements.

-There are 4 legal elements described in Georgia negligence law that must be satisfied in order for a person to be held at fault in a motor vehicle accident.
+There are 4 legal elements described in negligence law that must be satisfied in order for a person to be held at fault in a motor vehicle accident.
 These are:

 - Existence of a duty of care